OpenFLUID/openfluid-community-docs/src/docs/general/materials.md

 <br/>

-This page indexes a selection of interesting presentation materials about OpenFLUID.
+This page indexes a selection of presentation materials about OpenFLUID.

 ## Slideshows